 Recover: The Recover function focuses on restoring wireless endpoints and related systems to regular operation following a security incident.
 This involves the development of recovery plans, the implementation of lessons learned from previous incidents, and the establishment of communication channels to coordinate recovery efforts.

 The NIST Cybersecurity Framework provides a valuable tool for organizations seeking to enhance the security of their wireless endpoints.
 By following the framework’s five core functions, organizations can better identify and manage the risks associated with these devices, implement appropriate security measures, and ensure a more robust security posture overall.
-Adopting the NIST framework concerning wireless endpoints is crucial for organizations to safeguard against these technologies’ growing threats and vulnerabilities effectively.
+Adopting the NIST framework concerning wireless endpoints is crucial for organizations to effectively safeguard against these technologies’ growing threats and vulnerabilities.

 Wireless Endpoint Vulnerabilities